Things to do in Ljubljana

 Ljubljana Zoo is located in the wood on the southern slopes of Rožnik Hill.
 The zoo has a collection of animals from all the continents, with a focus on animals typical of the Alpine, Pannonian and Mediterranean regions.
 There are many programs for visitors such as “Meet your favourite animal”, “Photo-safaris”, “Camping”, “Be a zookeeper for a day” and “Night-time tours of the zoo«.

-With our e-scooters you can of course visit all the attractions in the centre of Ljubljana like Dragon Bridge, Prešeren Square, Triple Bridge, Ljubljana Cathedral, the Franciscan Church, Central Market, museums and galleries, the National Library, Opera House and the National Drama Theatre.
-All of them are accessible using the Xiomi M365, most of them (except a few in strictly pedestrianised zones) are also accessible with the City Coco Harley e-scooter.
+With our e-scooters and e-bikes you can of course visit all the attractions in the centre of Ljubljana like Dragon Bridge, Prešeren Square, Triple Bridge, Ljubljana Cathedral, the Franciscan Church, Central Market, museums and galleries, the National Library, Opera House and the National Drama Theatre.